November 1959

 June 1960

-First employee, Miss Angela Kelly, hired to work part-time, compiling and tabulain the information from a survey that was distributed to area residents.
+First employee, Miss Angela Kelly, hired to work part-time, compiling and tabulating the information from a survey that was distributed to area residents.

 June 1961